adammark/Markup.js/README.md

 var template = "{{users}} {{if email}} ... {{/if}} {{/users}}";
 ```

+*Note: IF and IF/ELSE statements cannot be nested.*

+### Testing loop counters

-You can even test the value of a loop counter:
+You can easily apply conditional formatting by testing the value of a
+loop counter:

 ``` javascript
 // show different content in even and odd rows